+- Multiple and complex needs may include issues such as:

+- o Housing instability.

+- o Mental health.

 - Drug and alcohol misuse.

-- Domestic and family violence.
+- o Domestic and family violence.

-- Parenting challenges.
+- o Parenting challenges.

-- Unemployment.
+- o Unemployment.

 - Financial stress.

-- There are a number of referral pathways into the service, these include referrals from: - Child Safety Services. - Department of Education and Training, Queensland Police and Queensland Health. - Other government and non-government agencies. - Family and Child Connect (Community Based Intake and Referral). - Self-referrals where capacity allows. - Referral of an unborn child can only occur with the mother's consent.
+- There are a number of referral pathways into the service, these include referrals from: - o Child Safety Services. - o Department of Education and Training, Queensland Police and Queensland Health. - Other government and non-government agencies. - Family and Child Connect (Community Based Intake and Referral). - Self-referrals where capacity allows.
+Referral of an unborn child can only occur with the pregnant woman's consent.